dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/databricks-changes.md

 The `use_user_folder_for_python` flag is `False` by default, and results in writing uploaded python model notebooks to `/Shared/dbt_python_models/{{schema}}/`.
-Setting this flag to `True` will instead write notebooks to `/Users/{{current user}}/{{catalog}}/{{schema}}/` Writing to the `Shared` folder is being deprecated by Databricks as not following governance best practices.
+Setting this flag to `True` will instead write notebooks to `/Users/{{current user}}/{{catalog}}/{{schema}}/` Writing to the `Shared` folder is being deprecated by Databricks as it does not align with governance best practices.
 We plan to promote this flag to maturity in 1.10.0.